sierrapablo/DQ-Launcher/CONTRIBUTING.md

 ## Reporting Issues

-If you find any issues with DQValidator, please create an issue in the [issue repository](https://github.com/sierrapablo/pyquality/issues) and provide details about the problem, including how to reproduce it if possible.
+If you find any issues with DQValidator, please create an issue in the [issue repository](https://github.com/sierrapablo/DQ-Launcher/issues) and provide details about the problem, including how to reproduce it if possible.

-Thank you for contributing to DQValidator!
+Thank you for contributing to DQ Launcher!
 Your help is greatly appreciated.